soudev/knowledge.mine/stuff/frontend.md

 <!-- toc stop -->

+* [HTML Reference](http://htmlreference.io/) - A free guide to all HTML elements and attributes.

 * [Front-end Developer Handbook](http://www.frontendhandbook.com/) - This is a guide that anyone could use to learn about the practice of front-end development.
 It broadly outlines and discusses the practice of front-end engineering: how to learn it and what tools are used when practicing it.

 * [Front End Resources](https://enboard.co/frontend/) - Organized resources about front end development.